KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/antara-conceptual-overview.md

+# Overview of Antara Modules - Part II

 ## Introduction

+Welcome to an <b>Overview of Antara Modules - Part II.</b>

-The following content and tutorial are provided for advanced developers desiring to discover deeper levels of potential in Komodo software.
-The content focuses around Komodo's framework for building blockchain-based decentralized applications (dApps).
+The following content and tutorial are provided for developers desiring to discover deeper levels of potential in Komodo software.
+The content focuses around Komodo's framework for building Antara Modules.
 This framework is called, Custom Consensus, or CC for short.

 #### Assumptions for this Content

-This discussion is intended for developers who have a strong understanding of the C/C++ languages and who understand the core fundamentals of blockchain engineering, as these are prerequisites for use of the Custom Consensus (CC) framework.
+This discussion is intended for developers who feel confident in at least one mainstream programming language, and who understand the core concepts of blockchain technology.

-Developers who possess this knowledge and who are already familiar with the essential nature of the CC framework may optionally skip all the following conceptual content and [proceed directly to the tutorial](../customconsensus/tutorial-introduction.html).

-If the developer needs more experience with blockchain technology, the Komodo team recommends that the developer first study the seminal textbook, [Mastering Bitcoin,](https://bitcoinbook.info/) before approaching the CC framework.
+If the developer needs more experience with blockchain technology, the Komodo team recommends that the developer first study the seminal textbook, [Mastering Bitcoin,](https://bitcoinbook.info/) before approaching the Antara Module framework.

-Also, experienced developers who write in other languages, such as Python, JavaScript, or Solidity, may find value in skimming this discussion to understand key concepts at a high level.
-At this time, the CC framework has not expanded to include other languages, but Komodo may change this offering in the forseeable future.

 #### Note for Other Developers